 The Broadview Hotel on Queen Street East is one of Toronto’s oldest hotels.
-Built in 1891, the hotel has been through many incarnations and renovations as Dingman’s Hall, New Broadview Hotel, Lincoln Hotel, and finally as the seedy strip club, Jilly’s.
-In 2017, the hotel was purchased, redeveloped and redesigned, transforming the fifty-eight room boutique hotel into a trendy destination for both locals and visitors to the city.
+Originally built in 1891, the building has morphed through many incarnations and renovations: from Dingman’s Hall, through to the New Broadview Hotel, Lincoln Hotel, and, finally, the infamous Jilly’s.
+In 2017, the building was redeveloped yet again into the Broadview Hotel, a sprightly fifty-eight room boutique destination in the east end.

 DesignAgency’s strategy was to retain and enhance the building's authentic character.
 Prior to renovations, they peeled back layers of wallpaper to reveal one of the original patterns that was still on the walls of what is now the lobby bar and café.
 With this vintage scrap of Toronto's past, the design team worked with Rollout to research and identify the original 19th century European tile pattern in blue.
 We then recreated the pattern as a custom wallpaper.